 Tech E&O, also called professional liability insurance, covers claims related to your work quality, such as a bug in a new app.
 You can add intellectual property and media liability coverage.

-This policy covers financial losses caused by data breaches and cyberattacks.
-It's recommended for any app development business that handles sensitive information, like credit card data.
+Cyber liability insurance covers financial losses caused by data breaches and cyberattacks.
+It's recommended for any app development business that handles sensitive info, like credit card data.

 This policy covers common risks that can affect any app developer, such as client injuries in your office.
 Bundle it with commercial property for savings in a business owner’s policy (BOP).